D-XPL01T/SubTerra/README.md

-SubTerra
+# SubTerra
 ```

-**A powerful subdomain enumeration tool written in pure Python that aggregates data from multiple sources to create comprehensive lists of root subdomains.**
+SubTerra is a powerful subdomain enumeration tool written in pure Python that aggregates data from multiple sources to create comprehensive lists of root subdomains.

 SubTerra aggregates subdomains from **17+ passive sources**, deduplicates results in real time, and presents a beautiful per-source summary table — all with nothing but the Python standard library.